 A guarantee of annual earnings (a ‘Guarantee’) is a written undertaking given by an employer to a high income employee covered by a modern award guaranteeing the employee payment of earnings over a period of 12 months or more.

 A high income employee is an employee who is guaranteed to earn an annual rate of earnings in excess of the high income threshold.
-Indexed annually at 1 July each year, the current indexed high income threshold amount is $145,400 per annum as at 1 July 2018.
+The current indexed high income threshold amount is $167,500 per annum as at 1 July 2023 to 30 June 2024.

 An employee’s earnings for the purposes of a Guarantee include: